Graduate Student Scholarship!

 Any student enrolled in an ASHA accredited

-speech-language program is eligible to apply.
+graduate speech-language program is eligible to apply.
+Applications for 2017 will be accepted from March 1 through April 30, 2017.
 Click on the link below

-to complete the application form, and return your completed form by
+to complete the application form.
+Return your completed form by

 email as an attachment or by postal mail by the deadline of April 30,